wanghytosky/NumberService/README.md

 # About Optimizaion
 The mini project is implemented by some basic technologies.It can be better in performance.</br>
-Such as the things in Architecture image.&#8195;e.g:solr, redis...
+Such as the things in Architecture, e.g:solr, redis, etc.